 Program Description

-Risk management is the identification, assessment and prioritization of risks that is followed by coordination and economic application of resources to minimize risk and monitor the probability and impact of unfortunate events or to maximize the realization of opportunity.
-The objective of risk management is to assure uncertainty does not deflect the endeavor from the business goals.
+Risk management is the identification, assessment and prioritization of risks and is followed by coordination and economic application of resources to minimize risk or maximize the realization of opportunity.
+The certificate program helps students become well-rounded assessors of risk who can monitor the probability and impact of unfortunate events.

 Program Requirements